Ghaith-oss/AWSAdSystem/Functions/CRUDOrders/README.md

-# CRUD Orders Lambda Function
+# CallBack Lambda Function

-This Lambda function performs CRUD operations on a DynamoDB table for managing orders.
+This Lambda function performs URL CallBack operations on a the messages responses.

 ## Functionality

 The Lambda function supports the following operations:
-- Update Order
-- Read Order
+- SendCallBack

 ## Dependencies